-- Ensure patients are up to date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed. - Check that staff are properly coding all services provided. - Be sure patients understand what they need to do
+- Ensure patients are up to date with their annual physical exam and preventive health screenings, including related lab orders and referrals to specialists, such as ophthalmology. - Review the HEDIS® preventive care listing of measures for each patient to determine if anything applicable to your patients' age and/or condition has been missed - Check that staff are properly coding all services provided - Be sure patients understand what they need to do.

 Molina has additional resources to assist Providers and their patients.
-For access to tools that can assist, please visit the [Availity Essentials portal](#).
+For access to tools that can assist, please visit the Availity Essentials portal.
 There are a variety of resources, including HEDIS® CPT/CMS-approved diagnostic and procedural code sheets.
-To obtain a current list of HEDIS® and Qualified Health Plan enrollee experience survey and Star Ratings measures, contact your local Molina Quality department.
+To obtain a current list of HEDIS® and CAHPS®/QHP Enrollee Experience Survey Star Ratings measures.